Burnley Mechanics: History

-The Mechanics' Institute was built 1854–55 to a design by Todmorden architect James Green.
-Sir Charles Towneley opened the institute in 1855.
+The Mechanics' Institute was built in 1854–55 to a design by Todmorden architect James Green.
+Charles Towneley officially opened the institute in 1855.
 It was a club for "reading and discussion by an 'earnest few'".
 As the town grew, the institute increasingly became a social and cultural community centre.
 Architect William Waddington enlarged the building in 1888.

 Burnley Borough Council bought the building in 1959 and leased it to companies for a variety of leisure purposes.
-In 1979, the interior was reconstructed as a theatre.
+In 1979 the interior was reconstructed as a theatre.

 Burnley Mechanics was designated a Grade II* listed building by Historic England on 29 September 1977.
 The Grade II* designation—the second highest of the three grades—is for "particularly important buildings of more than special interest".
 It is described by Hartwell and Pevsner as "one of Burnley's best buildings".
 John Champness calls its façade "certainly the finest Classical façade in Burnley and among the very best of its date in the country".